kashishgupta1990/global-object-guard/README.md

 // Check the status.
 Every Thing is Clean Now. result = gb.getDifference();
 console.log("Everything is clean by GlobalObjectGuard: " + JSON.stringify(result));
-// Everything is clean by GlobalObjectGuard: {}
+// Output: Everything is clean by GlobalObjectGuard: {}

 ```